-There are many different types of leaders in the workplace, from autocratic bosses who bark out orders to Laissez-faire leadership that allows employees a large degree of autonomy.
-However, the style we look at here in this blog is servant leadership.
-As online training in the subject shows, servant leadership can greatly improve employee job satisfaction, so it certainly offers benefits.
+There are many different types of leaders in the workplace, from autocratic bosses who bark out orders to laid-back leaders who give employees a large degree of autonomy.
+In this blog, we’ll be doing a deep dive into one particular leadership style: servant leadership.

-Servant leaders are unselfish and prioritise the growth of the people they lead over their own professional success.
-They engender trust in others, knowing that the company will achieve more when employees are given the help and support they need to succeed.
+Servant leaders are selfless, placing the growth of their team above personal success.
+They build trust, recognising that the company thrives when employees receive the support they need to succeed.

 How Do You Demonstrate Servant Leadership?